itnow/dev_notes/Python_LXML.rst

 (almost) the same implementation.
 The API provides four methods here that you can find on Elements and ElementTrees:

-iterfind()
+.iterfind()
-    iterates over all Elements that match the path expression
+    Iterates over all Elements that match the path expression.

-findall()
+.findall()
-    returns a list of matching Elements
+    Returns a list of matching Elements.

-find()
+.find()
-    efficiently returns only the first match
+    Efficiently returns only the first match.

-findtext()
+.findtext()
-    returns the .text content of the first match
+    Returns the ``.text`` content of the first match.

 XPath Support in ElementTree